Jazz select Duke F/C Kyle Filipowski in 2nd round of 2024 NBA Draft | Gephardt Daily

 - Charlotte Hornets: Tidjane Salaun, F, Cholet Basket (France)

-- Portland Trail Blazers: Donovan Clingan, C, Connecticut (traded to Minnesota)
+- Portland Trail Blazers (traded to Minnesota): Donovan Clingan, C, Connecticut

 - San Antonio Spurs: Rob Dillingham, G, Kentucky